darshan020708/SKILLLAB_PROR-2026-PEGASUS/README.md

 - what technologies are involved.

 **Response:**
-Our project is an interactive Ping Pong game that replaces traditional controls with computer vision.
-Instead of using a keyboard or mouse, the player controls the paddle by moving a physical object (such as a phone or colored marker) in front of a camera.
+- Our project is an interactive Ping Pong game that replaces traditional controls with computer vision.
+Instead of using a keyboard or mouse, the player controls the paddle by moving a physical blue object (such as a phone or colored marker) in front of a camera.
 The system uses a camera module to continuously capture frames and detect the position of the object in real time.
 This position is then mapped to the movement of the paddle (white block) on the screen.
 The game is developed using Python with OpenCV for object tracking and Pygame for rendering the game environment.
 This creates a more natural and engaging interaction, blending physical motion with digital gameplay.

 ---